chris-sanders/chris-sanders.github.io/_drafts/2019-02-07-charm-template-pytest.md

 tags: [charms, pirate-charmers, charm-template]
 ---
 This post builds on [a previous post][part1] to go into details of the python-pytest charm template.
-I will review the layout of the charm and how to write/expand the testing for your charm.
+In this post I will review the layout of the charm and how to write/expand the testing for your charm.
 Writing code with testing in mind from the start can make testing significantly easier.